 Here’s a step-by-step guide on how to use CSS in HTML:

-1. Start by creating a CSS file with a .css file extension.
-This file will contain all of the CSS styles for your webpage.
+file extension.
+This file will contain all of the CSS styles for your webpage. - In the head of your HTML document, link to the CSS file using the

-2. In the head of your HTML document, link to the CSS file using the <link> tag.
+tag.
 This will make the styles in the CSS file available to your HTML document.

 <head>